 - Garbanzo beans and rice

-No matter which side of beans and rice you choose don’t forget the avocado salad and maduros (fried plantains).
+And no matter which side of beans and rice you choose, don’t forget to pair your Masitas de Puerco with a refreshing avocado salad and sweet maduros (fried plantains).

 Sharing is Fun…..below is a Pinterest friendly photo!

 Masitas de puerco is all about succulent pork chunks, marinated to perfection in a bright citrusy-garlicky Cuban mojo criollo, and then fried to a glorious golden brown.
 Every bite is a journey into the heart of Cuban cuisine, filled with rich flavors and unforgettable memories.

 Using a mortar and pestle mash the garlic.
 Transfer the garlic to a bowl and add the rest of the ingredients.
 Stir to combine.
 Let sit for at least 20 minutes to let the flavors incorporate with each other.